 A yearly government sanctioned murder fest that somehow solved the problems of unemployment, crime, and the economy all at once…so yeah the premise of this series is pants on retarded.
-Three years ago the first Purge debuted to pretty poor reviews.
+Three years ago The Purge debuted to pretty poor reviews.
 Mostly due to the poorly explained premise being played straight in a bottle film and the only glowing recommendation was Adelaide Kane in a skirt.
 A year later, the direction of the franchise changed with The Purge: Anarchy.
 They took their crazy idea out in the open world and showed you what really happens during the 12 hours of murder and dancing in the streets.
-Add in the ass kicking charisma of Frank Grillo playing The Punisher without the Marvel copyrights and you had one of the biggest surprise hits of the year.
-Two years later you have the follow-up and third movie in this trilogy The Purge: Election Year.
+Add in the ass-kicking charisma of Frank Grillo playing The Punisher without the Marvel copyrights and you had a much-improved idea.
+Two years later, you have the follow-up and third movie in this trilogy The Purge: Election Year.

-If you are a right-wing supporter, a white guy over the age of 40, or someone who identifies themselves as Christian you may have an issue with this film as it goes out of its way to paint you as the psychotic racists extremists the political opposition thinks you are.
-Perhaps I’m overselling it.
-However when the right wing Christian antagonist teams up with the sexist 1% Illuminati of Washington to kidnap the female senator so they can bring her to a church and murder her in the name of God and then proceeds to hire Neo-Nazi hitmen to do the job, the only way to be less subtle is if Donald Trump himself showed up and told everyone to kill all the brown people you can see to make America great again.
+If you are a right-winger, a white guy over the age of 40, or someone who identifies themselves as Christian you may have an issue with this film as it goes out of its way to paint you as the psychotic racist extremists that Hollywood Elites think you are.
+When the white Christian antagonist teams up with the sexist 1% Illuminati of Washington to kidnap the female senator, take her to a church to murder her in the name of God, and then hires Neo-Nazi hitmen to do the job, the only way the filmmakers could be less subtle is if Donald Trump himself showed up and told everyone to kill all the brown people to Make America Great Again.
 They spend so much time working a classist political agenda that it completely loses the point of what made people like the last film, to begin with.
-We know this is a ridiculous premise that would never work under any circumstances but people want to see a group of good guys wander into the free world and try to survive a city full of murderous psychopaths while delivering a hot slice of comeuppance.
+People want to see a group of good guys wander into the free world and try to survive a city full of murderous psychopaths.

 If you are looking for violence with a fury of chainsaws, Election Year doesn’t disappoint.
-Frank Grillo who was the shining star of the last film is pretty limited in his ass kicking abilities but is still serviceable in his role.
-The cinematography is just as good as its processors and it is very interesting to watch them come up with new ways to make killers look like walking Picassos.
-There is an enough B-movie fun to prevent it from being a total failure.
-But the fact that a soulless action film tries to make a political statement by playing the rich vs the poor not only hurts the sense of realism but takes away from the action that many were expecting.
+Frank Grillo who was the shining star of the last film is pretty limited in his ass-kicking abilities but the cinematography is just as good as its processors and it is very interesting to watch them come up with new ways to make killers look like walking Picassos.
+However, the fact that a soulless action film tries to make a political statement not only hurts the sense of realism but takes away from the action that many were expecting.
 The Purge: Election Year closes the door on what could have been a decent trilogy; instead it becomes a series of clunkers with a gem squeezed in the middle.